Searching for Sapphic coming of age books? Well you're in for a treat! Here are 10+ enchanting Sapphic coming of age books.

 3. Her Royal Highness by Rachel Hawkins

-This light-hearted teen romance is set in school.
-It follows Millie who is heartbroken when she discovers that her kinda girlfriend has been kissing someone else.
+We follow Millie, she is heartbroken when she discovers her kinda girlfriend has been kissing someone else.
 After getting into a super elusive boarding school, she moves to Scotland.
-And this is where she meets Princess Flora.

 It did feel a litte rushed towards the end of the book.
-But it's still a sweet and irresistibly charming book.
-And easy to binge-read in one sitting.
-A great holiday read.
+But this sweet book is easy to binge-read in one sitting.

 Her Royal Highness has one of my favourite bisexual main characters.
 If you're looking for books with bisexual main characters, you're in luck.
 Check out my article on books with bisexual main characters here.